Mreoch1/content-aggregator/README.md

 6. Click on video or thread links to view the original content
 7. Save items to favorites for quick access later

+## Project Structure

+- `server.js`: Main server file with API endpoints
+- `public/index.html`: Main HTML file
+- `public/styles.css`: CSS styles (including Tailwind CSS)
+- `public/app.js`: Frontend JavaScript

 ## Contributing

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.
+Please read the `best_practices.txt` file for our coding standards and best practices.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is open source and available under the MIT License.